Our approach for delivering a complete IoT assessment

 - Mobile Application Security Assessment.
-If the IoT devices can be controlled or interact with a mobile application (Android or iOS), Minded Security can perform security assessment on it and identify all the issues related to this kind of remote controller.
+If the IoT devices can be controlled or interact with a mobile application (Android or iOS), our company can perform security assessment on it and identify all the issues related to this kind of remote controller.

 - Device Security Assessment.
-Minded Security can perform a black box assessment against the device while inside a specific testing network in order to better understand device behaviour and identify possible data leakage.
+We can perform a black box assessment against the device while inside a specific testing network in order to better understand device behavior and identify possible data leakage.
 It is also possible to perform a white box analysis and the source code review of device firmware.